BrendaMichelle/js-dom-mini-challenge/README.md

 **YOUR NOTES**
 ```
 Create or find ul element with id of "animals".
-(It was given.)
+(It was given...so check before making one next time.)
 Create function (or start with pseudocode...) to create an li element for each animal in array.
 Used HTML in README to save time.

+in this case:
+- create li element
+- use given HTML template to update innerHTML value and insert dynamic values of a hypothetical animalObj
+- assign element id to animalObj.id
+- append the li element to the ul parent

-Grab array and display each using forEach and helper function to create li elements.
+Grab array from data.js and display each using forEach and helper function just written to create li elements.

 ```